Curdflappers/CalculatorGame/README.md

   * Upon updating the Store rule, its operand becomes the value of the level
   * Applying the Store rule functions just like applying the Pad rule
   * The Store rule can be updated any number of times, but updating it does decrease the move counter
-  * Applying the Store rule when its value is negative does not change the value of the game, but does decrease the move counter
 * Inverse Ten (`Inv10`) converts each digit to its "10-additive inverse"
-  * 4 becomes 6, because 4 + 6 = 10
+  * 4 inverse ten becomes 6, because 4 + 6 = 10
-  * 123 becomes 987, because each digit is evaluated independently
+  * 123 inverse ten becomes 987, because each digit is evaluated independently

 For more detailed rule documentation, see [the rule docs](docs/rules).